Five Energy-Saving Tips for the Holidays

 Don’t drive more than you need to.

 Instead of visiting the mall multiple times, try to buy all of your gifts in one trip.
-Draining your gas tank while shopping can be avoided if you buy online, but sometimes the shipping fees are more than what you would have spent on gas driving to the mall.
+Draining your gas tank while shopping can be avoided if you buy online, with free shipping.
 If you need to travel a long distance for a celebration, consider carpooling.
-You may not want to spend an extra 45 minutes with Aunt Marie, but you can ask her to pay for half of the gas.

 Turn down the thermostat.